BrandXX/open-webui/functions/unload_models_from_vram/README.md

 - **Retrieves Loaded Models:** Fetches a list of models currently loaded in VRAM by calling the `/api/ps` endpoint.
 - **Unloads Each Model:** Sends a POST request to `/api/generate` for each retrieved model to unload it.
 - **One-click Action:** Unloads instantly upon clicking—no confirmation needed, for ultimate convenience.
-- **Configurable Settings:** The endpoint URL and timeout are configurable with sensible defaults.
+- **Configurable Settings:** The endpoint URL, timeout, and logging level are configurable with sensible defaults.
 - **Robust Error Handling:** Provides clear emitter messages and detailed logs for troubleshooting endpoint issues, timeouts, or connection errors.

 ---